orbeon/orbeon-forms-doc/Form-Runner:-Server-side-Embedding.md

 - navigation between pages, such as the Form Runner Edit and Review pages, is not supported
 - embedding Form Builder is currently not supported
+- embedding multiple forms is known to work in most cases, but has at least one known issue with repeated grid menus